Austin Riley Preview, Player Props: Braves vs. Cubs

-On Tuesday, Austin Riley (.692 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves face the Chicago Cubs, whose starting pitcher will be Justin Steele.
+On Wednesday, Austin Riley (.417 on-base percentage in past 10 games, 71 points above season-long percentage) and the Atlanta Braves face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
 First pitch is at 7:20 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Nationals.
+He had a hitless performance in his most recent game (0-for-3) against the Cubs.

 Sportsbook Promo Codes